m-saeid/NPNet/README.md

-# NPNet: A Non-Parametric Network with Adaptive Gaussian–Fourier Positional Encoding
+# A Non-Parametric Network

-Official implementation of the paper:
-**“NPNet: A Non-Parametric Network with Adaptive Gaussian–Fourier Positional Encoding for 3D Classification and Segmentation”**

----

-## 🧠 Overview
-NPNet is a fully non-parametric network for 3D point cloud analysis.
+This repository contains an implementation of a non-parametric network for 3D point cloud analysis.
 It introduces an **adaptive Gaussian–Fourier positional encoding** where kernel width and blending weights are dynamically set from input geometry, ensuring robustness across varying scales and densities.

 - 🚫 **No trainable parameters**